The State of College Hockey in Florida

 The culmination of these efforts led to organizations like the Lightning High School Hockey League and the Florida Scholastics Hockey League which provide organized competitive play alongside junior efforts.
 The players coming out of these leagues have played an important role for college hockey in Florida, allowing Universities to fill out their roster with talented, local players.

-As Daniel Clifford, a forward playing for the University of Florida Gators ice-hockey team said:
+As Daniel Clifford, a former forward playing for the University of Florida Gators ice-hockey team said:

 The great thing about hockey in Florida is the continuity of it.
 Typically, the caliber of players coming to play at this level will go to highschool and play travel hockey and then decide whether or not to continue to play at college.
 This is beneficial due to the familiarity with some of the kids coming in.
 It gives them some chemistry that can lighten the learning curve and accelerate their growth in college.
 Also, it helps keep the numbers up as you see 3 or 4 kids from the same team coming in together and all deciding to play for the University.